 2006 was a record year in the salerooms.
-John Stimpfig goes behind the scenes at the wine auctions and finds out where the real power lies
+John Stimpfig goes behind the scenes at the wine auctions and finds out where the real power lies.

 How times change.
-Back in 1966, when Michael Broadbent’s fledgling Christie’s wine department reinvented the fine wine auction in London, its first season netted an encouraging but modest £220,634 from over 11,000 lots offered by 796 vendors.
+Back in 1966, when Michael Broadbent’s fledgling Christie’s wine department reinvented fine wine auctions in London, its first season netted an encouraging but modest £220,634 from over 11,000 lots offered by 796 vendors.
 Fast forward to Christie’s 40th anniversary Finest & Rarest sale last October, when more than £1m worth of wine was hammered down in a single afternoon from just 365 lots.

 Christie’s was by no means the only auction house who had major cause to celebrate in 2006.
 Talk to any auctioneer on either side of the Atlantic – and to a man (and woman), they’ll tell you that irrespective of awards and anniversaries, last year turned out be the most memorable, exciting and extraordinary year in the salerooms in the modern era.

 To understand why, you simply have to look at some of the astonishing figures for 2006.
 Records were set left, right and centre as prices, percentages and totals rocketed out of this world to unprecedented intergalactic levels.
 Almost inevitably, Sotheby’s famous Millennium sale relinquished its seven-year record as the highest of all wine auctions.
 Last October in New York, it was smashed into smithereens by more than $10m when Acker Condit & Merrall’s two-day, single-vendor sale grossed a mammoth $24.4m.